 - The onetime mistress of a political figure sued for breach of a nondisclosure agreement arising out of the failure to pay amounts due under the agreement after the terms of the agreement were disclosed to the press.

-- A complaint by a student against a major university alleged unfair practices in a Title IX investigation.
+- A complaint by a student against a major university alleging unfair practices in a Title IX investigation

 - A union steward alleged civil rights violations arising from a claimed fraudulent election and violation of the Brown Act.